 The investigators, detectives, coroner, coroner investigators will arrive.
-Witnesses will be interviewed.
+The police will interview witnesses.
 A member of the district attorney’s office homicide bureau will arrive.
-This senior assistant district attorney will survey the scene and make observations, prayerfully after being cleared by forensics that the risk of contamination has been eliminated and the evidence properly documented.
+This senior assistant district attorney will survey the scene and make observations prayerfully after being cleared by forensics that the risk of contamination has been eliminated and the evidence properly documented.
 The shooter usually gets handcuffed.
 And questioned and questioned.
 What are you going to do if you are kept on the scene in a police car, and the police keep coming to you to ask questions?
-I have counseled a number of clients as to what I would recommend they to say to the police or what to say during testimony and more times than not, after a few minutes, the person will resort to their being natural selves and succumb to the stress of the moment.
+I have counseled several clients about what I would recommend they say to the police or what to say during testimony.
+More times than not, after a few minutes, the person will resort to their being natural selves and succumb to the moment’s stress.

 After all of this information and facts are reviewed by the assigned assistant district attorney, they will ask for what is called a “homicide review.”
-This review is basically a presentation of the case to the district attorney and senior members of the staff.
+This review is basically a presentation of the case to the district attorney and senior staff members.
 These individuals will ask pressing questions and express their views.
-Remember that this is done in a sterile environment unlike that which you face in the shooting.
+Remember that this is done in a sterile environment, unlike that which you face in the shooting.
 Your actions will be taken apart into milliseconds.
 Oh yes, what is the media reporting?

 So, this is downright intimidating.
-Not only do you have to train for improving your shooting skills but thinking about that split second decision is even more horrifying.
-It is you and you alone who needs to prepare and be ready to make the decision when you are justified.
-The one basic premise which must be inbred in your mind is that you never shoot unless it is absolutely necessary under the law.
+Not only do you have to train to improve your shooting skills, but thinking about that split-second decision is even more horrifying.
+You and you alone need to prepare and be ready to make the decision when you are justified.
+The one basic premise that must be inbred in your mind is that you never shoot unless absolutely necessary under the law.
 Absolutely.
 If one is not prepared to make that decision, then carrying is probably not a good idea.
-However, if you are prepared to make that decision and deal with the aftermath, then thank God we have not only the Second Amendment but the whole rest of the Constitution.
+However, if you are prepared to make that decision and deal with the aftermath, thank God we have the Second Amendment and the whole rest of the Constitution.